microsoft/api-guidelines/graph/patterns/operations.md

 ## Solution

 To address these use cases, API designers can use operational resources such as functions or actions.
-If the operation doesn't have any side effects and MUST return a single instance of a type or a collection of instances, then the designer SHOULD use OData functions; otherwise, the designer can model the operation as an action.
+If the operation doesn't have any side effects and MUST return a single instance of a type or a collection of instances, then the designer MUST use OData functions; otherwise, the designer can model the operation as an action.

 ## When to use this pattern